Islesford Historical Museum

 Getting Around

-The island is accessible by mail boat or tour boat from Northeast Harbor or Southwest Harbor.
-From late May through September, the park offers the ranger-narrated Islesford Historical Cruise, which makes a 45-minute stop at the museum (see schedule of events for dates and times).
+The island is accessible by mail boat from Northeast Harbor or Southwest Harbor.
+From late May through September, local companies offer narrated boat tours, which include a stop at the island for 45 minutes.
+During this time you may visit the museum.

-The museum is open daily from 9 am to noon and 12:30 pm to 3:30 pm from mid-June through September (opens at 10:45 am on Sundays).
+The museum is open daily from 10:30 am to 4:00 pm from mid-June through September.

 An image from inside the Islesford Historical Museum of the lobstering exhibit.